 ARLENE M. MORRIS has been a director of Palatin since June 2015.
-Since May 2015 she has served as the chief executive officer of Willow Advisors, LLC.
-From April 2012 until May 2015 she was President and Chief Executive Officer of Syndax Pharmaceuticals, Inc., a privately held biopharmaceutical company focused on the development and commercialization of an epigenetic therapy for treatment-resistant cancers, and was a member of the board of directors from May 2011 until May 2015.
+Since May 2015 she has served as the chief executive officer of Willow Advisors, LLC, a consultancy to biotech companies on business development, commercial development and corporate strategy.
+From April 2012 until May 2015, she was President and Chief Executive Officer of Syndax Pharmaceuticals, Inc., a privately held biopharmaceutical company focused on the development and commercialization of an epigenetic therapy for treatment-resistant cancers, and was a member of the board of directors from May 2011 until May 2015.
 From 2003 to January 2011, Ms. Morris served as the President, Chief Executive Officer and a member of the board of directors of Affymax, Inc., a publicly traded biotechnology company.
 Ms. Morris has also held various management and executive positions at Clearview Projects, Inc., a corporate advisory firm, Coulter Pharmaceutical, Inc., a publicly traded pharmaceutical company, Scios Inc., a publicly traded biopharmaceutical company, and Johnson & Johnson, a publicly traded healthcare company.
-She is currently a member of the board of directors of Viveve Medical, Inc., a publicly traded female healthcare medical device company, miRagen Therapeutics, Inc., a publicly traded microRNA therapeutics company, Unum Therapeutics Inc., a publicly traded solid tumor cancer therapy company, and Neovacs, SA, a French publicly traded biotechnology company, and was a director of Biodel Inc., a publicly traded specialty pharmaceutical company, from 2015 until its merger with Albireo Limited in 2016, and Dimension Therapeutics, Inc., a publicly traded gene therapy company, until its acquisition by Ultragenyx Pharmaceutical Inc. in 2017.
+She is currently a member of the board of directors of Viveve Medical, Inc., a publicly traded female healthcare medical device company, Viridian Therapeutics, Inc., a publicly traded microRNA therapeutics company, and Cogent Biosciences, Inc., a publicly traded oncology biopharmaceutical company, and was a director of Neovacs SA, a publicly traded French company, Biodel Inc., a publicly traded specialty pharmaceutical company, from 2015 until its merger with Albireo Limited in 2016, and Dimension Therapeutics, Inc., a publicly traded gene therapy company, until its acquisition by Ultragenyx Pharmaceutical Inc. in 2017.
 Ms. Morris received a B.A. in Biology and Chemistry from Carlow College.

-Ms. Morris has extensive experience in the biotechnology industry, including prior leadership positions, senior management and board service, and experience as chief executive officer of companies with product candidates in phase 3 clinical trials.
+Ms. Morris has extensive experience in the biotechnology industry, including prior leadership positions, senior management, and board service, and experience as chief executive officer of companies with product candidates in phase 3 clinical trials.

 ANTHONY M. MANNING, Ph.D., has been a director of Palatin since September 2017.
-Since 2013, Dr. Manning has been senior vice president of research, and since 2018 chief scientific officer, at Momenta Pharmaceuticals, Inc., a publicly traded biopharmaceutical company developing innovative therapeutics for rare immune-related diseases.
+Since March 2021, Dr. Manning has been providing scientific and strategic advice to biotechnology companies as the principal of Manning Bio Worldwide LLC.
+From 2013 until March 2021, Dr. Manning was senior vice president of research, and since 2018 was chief scientific officer, at Momenta Pharmaceuticals, Inc., a publicly traded biopharmaceutical company developing innovative therapeutics for rare immune-related diseases which was acquired by Johnson & Johnson in October 2020.
 From 2011 to 2013, he was senior vice president of research and development at Aileron Therapeutics, Inc., a publicly traded biopharmaceutical company developing stapled peptide therapeutics for cancers and other diseases.
 From 2007 to 2011, he was vice president and head of inflammation and autoimmune diseases research at Biogen, Inc., a publicly traded biopharmaceutical company developing medicines for neurological and neurodegenerative conditions.
-From 2002 to 2007, he was vice president and global therapy area head for Inflammation, Autoimmunity and Transplantation Research at Roche Pharmaceuticals, the pharmaceutical division of Roche Holding AG, and from 2000 to 2002 he was vice president of Pharmacia, a global pharmaceutical company acquired by Pfizer in 2002.
+From 2002 to 2007, he was vice president and global therapy area head for Inflammation, Autoimmunity and Transplantation Research at Roche Pharmaceutical division of Roche Holding AG, and from 2000 to 2002 he was vice president of Pharmacia, a global pharmaceutical company acquired by Pfizer in 2002.
 Dr. Manning received his Ph.D., M.Sc. and B.Sc. from the University of Otago, Dunedin, New Zealand.

-Dr. Manning has extensive experience in translational research and development of new pharmaceutical products, and in pharmaceutical and biotechnology research, development and business strategy.
+Dr. Manning has extensive experience in translational research and development of new pharmaceutical products, and in pharmaceutical and biotechnology research, development, and business strategy.

-THE BOARD RECOMMENDS A VOTE FOR THE ELECTION OF THE EIGHT NOMINEES LISTED ABOVE.
+THE BOARD RECOMMENDS A VOTE FOR THE ELECTION OF THE SEVEN NOMINEES LISTED ABOVE.